-- Everything is Unicode, please!
+- All Unicode all the time!

-- (DBD::mysql almost fixed)
+- DBD::mysql is fixed!

-- Make everything use UTC it'll never be easier to change your app than now (format for local timezone on display)
+- Everything uses UTC it'll never be easier to change than now (format for local timezone on display)

 - My new favorite feature:

 - Make MySQL picky about bad input!

-- SET sql_mode = 'STRICT_TRANS_TABLES'
+- SET sql\mode = 'STRICT\TRANS\TABLES';